 1. Blog post length and content

-Blog post length has been trending in the direction of longer posts.
+Blog post length continues to trend in the direction of longer posts.

-In fact, this year blog posts are 53% longer than they were six years ago.
-The length of a typical blog post went from an average of 808 words in 2014 to 1236 words in 2019.
+The length of a typical blog post went from an average of 808 words in 2014 to 1,416 words in 2021.
+In fact, the average length has increased by 147 words over just the prior year.

-The number of shorter posts (under 500 words) continues to decline, and the number of the lengthy 2000+ words is on the rise.
+The number of shorter posts (under 500 words) continues to decline, and the number of the lengthy 2,000+ word blog posts is on the rise.

-To see what lengths of posts will net the best results for you, you need to experiment with their lengths.
-The majority of my posts are 1500-2500+ words, with some in the 3000+ range, depending on the topic.
+To see what length of posts will net the best results for you and your blog, you need to experiment with their length.
+The majority of my posts are 1,500-2,500+ words, with some in the 3,000+ range, depending on the topic.

-Lists can be exceptionally handy for readers, but with such an abundance of them, it would be wise to not overuse them, or else your post risks becoming just another list among many.
+Lists can be exceptionally handy for readers, but with such an abundance of them, it would be wise to not overuse them, or else your posts risk becoming just another list among many.
 Adding the occasional list can be an excellent inclusion to your blog, but ultimately variety is the key to success.

 Additional reading: “How to Write Blog Posts That Get Read and Shared.”